Singapore to Europe by Land: It Took Me 7 Weeks & S$3,000

 That was me before this trip.

 I always thought of Russia as a massive scary place (with drunk drivers on the roads and wife-beating men on the streets – sorry for the stereotype).
 So I did the one thing I could do to ease my anxiety, which is to come prepared.
 Armed with a few useful Russian phrases like “vi gavarite po angliski” (do you speak English?) and “ya ne panimayu” (I do not understand), I took on Russia.
 It went exceptionally well.
-Yes, it is true that Russians do not smile much, but they warm up almost instantaneously when you ask for help.
+Yes, indeed, Russians do not smile much, but they warm up almost instantaneously when you ask for help.
 Especially when you’re a harmless-looking Asian girl who tries to speak a little Russian.

 Another thing I love about Russia is the stunning landscapes, especially on Olkhon Island.
 I arrived in spring, and the weather was simply perfect – chilly enough to experience Siberia as I imagined it to be (a winter wonderland) but not excruciatingly cold.
 Oh, and Lake Baikal was still frozen so I could walk and cycle on it.